On this page:

 What is HECS‑HELP?

-HECS-HELP is not just a loan scheme.
-Under HECS-HELP, eligible students can also receive a 10% discount on the amount of their whole student contribution (for a study period) for any upfront payment of $500 or more, if they choose not to use a HECS-HELP loan.
+The HECS-HELP scheme is both a student loan and a student discount.
+Eligible students may access a HECS‑HELP loan to pay their student contribution amount.
+Alternatively, eligible students can access the HECS‑HELP discount by receiving a 10% discount on any upfront payment of $500 or more, if they choose not to use a HECS‑HELP loan.

-The HECS-HELP discount works by increasing the value of a person’s upfront payment which means that they will actually be required to pay less (if they pay their whole amount upfront) or to defer less with the loan (if they make a partial upfront payment and defer the rest).Return to top
+The HECS‑HELP discount works by increasing the value of a person’s upfront payment.
+This means that they will actually pay less for their studies if they pay their whole or partial student contribution amount upfront.
+Please refer to the examples below for more information.

 - be studying in a Commonwealth supported place;